Axonista/axonista-website/demo.markdown

 layout: demo
 demo:
         heading: Demo
-        description: Contact us to arrange a demo today
+        description: Let us know a few things about you and your company.
+We’ll be back in touch as soon as possible to organise a demo.
 ---